lzhangdu/lzhangdu.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
-I am an undergraduate student majoring in Computer Science & Mathematics in The Hong Kong University of Science and Technology (HKUST).
+Hello!
+I'm an undergraduate student at The Hong Kong University of Science and Technology (HKUST), pursuing a double major in Computer Science and Mathematics.
+Passionate about exploring the interdisciplinary depths of computing, currently my aim is to broaden my expertise across theoretical foundations and practical applications.

 ## Education